 The Half-Million Dollar Sanction

 That first year in the H-2A program, toward the beginning of the 2015 harvest season, an inspector from the Department of Labor visited the farm.
 When the inspectors left, the Marinos asked if they had spotted any issues and if there were any changes the Marinos ought to make.
 The Department’s inspectors assured them that everything was fine.
-But then, in June 2016, the Department’s agents returned to hand-deliver their $550,000 letter.
+But then, in early 2016, the Department’s agents returned to hand-deliver their $550,000 letter.
 Needless to say, the Marinos were not given the opportunity to correct violations that the inspectors failed to tell them about the first time they visited.

 The remainder of the award relates to a handful of other concerns raised by the Department.
 The agency imposed over $70,000 in liability because the workers’ supervisor made a profit by selling them bottled drinks; the agency would have had no problem if an independent third party had come to the farm to sell beverages, but the agency decided it was unlawful for a supervisor to profit from the sales.
 Just over $10,000 of the award related to actual working conditions—including over $7,000 imposed because the workers drove farm vehicles without domestic driver’s licenses.
 And then the remainder of the award consisted of approximately $140,000 relating to the early departure of 19 workers, who the Department alleged were fired, but who the Marino brothers say actually quit.

 In total, the Department described about $200,000 of the total award as a “penalty” and about $350,000 as “back wages.”
-But, importantly, those “back wages” are not actually amounts that are owed to employees.
-The majority were imposed because of the meal plan paperwork violation.
+But, importantly, those “back wages” do not mean the farm was not paying its workers.
+The majority were imposed because of the alleged meal plan violation.
 Moreover, these “back wages” are paid to the agency—not to employees.
 Employees can theoretically recover the money if they file a claim with the agency, but the agency often fails even to notify employees of their right to do so.
-The Department’s own inspector general found, in 2015, that the Department “made minimal efforts to locate” employees on whose behalf it had collected such back wages.[1]
+The Department’s own inspector general found, in 2015, that the Department “made minimal efforts to locate” employees on whose behalf it had collected such back wages.[i]

 The Agency Serves as Prosecutor, Judge and Jury